 Jobs and the economy

 I believe that a strong economy is built from the foundation up.
-We all benefit from a strong middle class, social mobility, and a minimum level of human dignity for every resident.
+We all benefit from a strong middle class, social mobility, and human dignity for all people.
 Our growing income inequality is threatening these principles, and that's why I advanced tax reforms in the state house that would assign the costs of maintaining government more squarely on those who have and make the most.
 With a graduated income tax, a reinvigorated Earned Income Tax Credit (EITC), and an adequate system of human services, we can go a long way towards a more prosperous state with less income inequality.

 Also, we need state government to be engaged in providing the proper infrastructure for good jobs.
 This starts with quality schools but must also include a serious investment in transportation, water, and other public infrastructure.
 The most important way that Michigan can grow good jobs and a healthy, diverse economy is to invest in education.
 Strong cities thrive because of great schools and by combining universal pre-K, great k-12 schools, and affordable avenues of higher education, Michigan can rebuild our reputation as a global center for great education and innovation.